cedardb/docs/content/example_datasets/nasdaq.md

 00000064
 ```

-We have written a [Python parser](https://github.com/cedardb/examples/blob/main/nasdaq/parser.py) to transform this into human readable CSV files.
+We have written a [Python parser](https://github.com/cedardb/examples/blob/main/nasdaq/parser.py) to transform this into human-readable CSV files.
 It is automatically invoked by the `prepare.sh` script.

 {{< callout type="info" >}}